patternfly/patternfly-react/packages/react-core/src/components/Tabs/examples/Tabs.md

 When using a React ref to link a Tooltip to a Tab component via the `reference` prop, you should avoid manually passing in a value of "off" to the `aria-live` prop.
 Doing so may lead to the tooltip becoming less accessible to assistive technologies.

+The tooltip should also have the `id` prop passed in.
+The value given to this prop should then be passed into the tab's `aria-describedby` prop.
+This ensures a tooltip used with a React ref will be announced by the JAWS and NVDA screen readers.

 ```js
 import React from 'react';
 import { Tabs, Tab, TabTitleText, Checkbox, Tooltip } from '@patternfly/react-core';